Child marriage: Religion, culture and civil law

-Many states in the US permit child marriages, with the court's permission.
+Many states in the US permit child marriages with the court's permission.
 Since 2015, the minimum marriageable age throughout Canada is 16.
-In Canada the age of majority is set by province/territory at 18 or 19, so minors under this age have additional restrictions (i.e. parental and court consent).
+In Canada, the age of majority is set by province/territory at 18 or 19, so minors under this age have additional restrictions (i.e. parental and court consent).
 Under the Criminal Code, Art.
 293.2 Marriage under the age of 16 years reads: "Everyone who celebrates, aids or participates in a marriage rite or ceremony knowing that one of the persons being married is under the age of 16 years is guilty of an indictable offense and liable to imprisonment for a term not exceeding five years."
 The Civil Marriage Act also states: "2.2 No person who is under the age of 16 years may contract marriage."
 In the UK, marriage is allowed for 16–17 years old with parental consent in England and Wales as well as in Northern Ireland, and even without parental consent in Scotland.
 However, a marriage of a person under 16 is void under the Matrimonial Causes Act 1973.
 The United Nations Population Fund stated the following:

-Lower legally allowed marriage age does not necessarily cause high rates of child marriages.
+A lower legally allowed marriage age does not necessarily cause high rates of child marriages.
 However, there is a correlation between restrictions placed by laws and the average age of first marriage.
-In the United States, per 1960 Census data, 3.5% of girls married before the age of 16, while an additional 11.9% married between 16 and 18.
+In the United States, per 1960 census data, 3.5% of girls married before the age of 16, while an additional 11.9% married between 16 and 18.
 States with lower marriage age limits saw higher percentages of child marriages.
 This correlation between the higher age of marriage in civil law and the observed frequency of child marriages breaks down in countries with Islam as the state religion.
-In Islamic nations, many countries do not allow child marriage of girls under their civil code of laws.
-But, the state recognized Sharia religious laws and courts in all these nations have the power to override the civil code, and often do.
+In Islamic nations, many countries do not allow child marriage of girls under their civil code of laws, but the state-recognized Sharia religious laws and courts in all these nations have the power to override the civil code, and often do.
 UNICEF reports that the top eight nations in the world with the highest observed child marriage rates are Niger (75%), Chad (72%), Mali (71%), Bangladesh (64%), Guinea (63%), Central African Republic (61%), Mozambique (56%), and Nepal (51%).